JDBDT/jdbdt/src/site/markdown/DBAssertions.md

 the database for `data.getSource()` is (exactly) `data` as follows:

 1. It issues a new database query for `data.getSource()`.
 2. It verifies if the obtained data matches the expected `data`.
-If they do not match, `DBAssertionError` is thrown, and details on mismatched data are logged (unless `DB.Option.LogAssertionErrors` is disabled).
+If they do not match, as for delta assertions, `DBAssertionError`. is thrown and details on mismatched data are logged.

 Note that no reference snapshot needs to be set for a state assertion, unlike &delta;-assertions.

 An `assertEmpty([msg,], source)` call is equivalent to `assertState([msg,], empty(source))`, i.e.,
-it verifies that the given data source has no rows.
+it verifies that the given data source has no defined rows.

 *Illustration*